 $2,000 Scholarship Winner

-Congratulations to Jude, Anna, and Benjamin – we can’t wait to see the great things you’ll do in the future – and thank you to each and every one of our members who entered this year’s scholarship contest.
+Congratulations to Anna, Justin, and Shara – we can’t wait to see all of your accomplishments in the near future!
+Thank you to each and every one of our members who entered this year’s scholarship contest.
 Listening to all of your stories was a treat.